What are the advantages of using a shared space?

-Shared spaces come with a variety of titles – think virtual office, co-working space, shared workspace, shared office, hot-desk, to name but a few.
-Within the workspace there will be the ability to rent a desk, office, or workstation.
+Shared spaces come with a variety of titles – think virtual office, co-working space, shared workspace, shared office, and hot desk, to name but a few.
+Within the workspace, there will be the ability to rent a desk, office, or workstation.

-Some of the locations will operate on an hourly, daily rate, or some may require a bigger commitment such as weekly or monthly rental.
+Some of the locations will operate at an hourly, or daily rate.
+Or some may require a bigger commitment such as weekly or monthly rentals.

-Generally the typical renter will be a remote worker, digital nomad, or freelancer, but sometimes companies may rent space if they have staff visiting the area on a short-term basis.
+Generally, the typical renter will be a remote worker, digital nomad, or freelancer.
+But there are times when companies may rent space if they have staff visiting the area on a short-term basis.

 This has to be one of the top advantages of using a shared space.
-The workspace is already fully equipped with everything you need to carry out your work.
-As you only rent it according to your needs there is no requirement for you to commit to long-term contracts in expensive city-centre locations.
+The workspace is already fully equipped with everything you need to do your work.
+As you only rent it according to your needs there is no requirement for you to commit to long-term contracts in expensive city-center locations.

-It also provides you with the opportunity to increase or decrease the number of workstations you rent – say your company is working on a new project and has hired in a set number of staff to cover it.
-Rather than trying to fit them into an already busy office environment the option to use co-working work-spaces could be considered.
+It also provides you with the opportunity to increase or decrease the number of workstations you rent.
+Say your company is working on a new project and has hired a number of staff to cover it but has no space for them.
+Rather than trying to fit them into an already busy office environment the option to use co-working workspaces could be considered.

-Generally, shared work-spaces are located in city-centre locations benefiting from good transport links.
-This is handy for those remote workers, freelancers and digital nomads that travel frequently.
+Generally, shared workspaces are located in city-center locations benefiting from good transport links.
+This is handy for those remote workers, freelancers, and digital nomads that travel frequently.

-It also allows remote workers to enjoy the hustle and bustle of city-centre life, but without the hassle of having to locate, operate and pay for prime spot premises on their own.
+It also allows remote workers to enjoy the hustle and bustle of city-center life, but without the hassle of having to locate, operate and pay for prime spot premises on their own.

-Again, this is an excellent benefit of a shared workspace for remote workers who don’t have a large enough base to work from, or for those remote workers who travel regularly away from the office.
-Everything from desks, to monitors, to printers, whiteboards, projection equipment and also broadband and Wi-Fi are included.
-There may also be access to interview rooms, or meeting rooms for larger groups, or even smaller ‘quiet’ zones to hold on-line meetings with clients – there will be something for everyone.
+Again, this is an excellent benefit of a shared workspace for remote workers who don’t have a large enough base to work from, or for those who travel regularly away from the office.
+Everything from desks to monitors, printers, whiteboards, projection equipment, and also broadband and Wi-Fi are included.
+There may also be access to interview rooms, meeting rooms for larger groups or even smaller ‘quiet’ zones to hold online meetings with clients – there will be something for everyone.
 Don’t forget those all-important fully serviced bathroom and kitchen facilities too.

-Working from a shared workspace allows like-minded individuals to regularly meet up.
+Working from a shared workspace allows like-minded individuals to meet up regularly.